visionsystemsgmbh/vscom-elbe/README.md

 1. `cd /home/user/debian/elbe`
 2. `./elbe initvm --devel create --directory=initvm`
-3. `./elbe initvm --skip-build-bin submit --directory=initvm ../vscom-elbe/configs/armhf-vscom-baltos-minimal.xml`
+3. `./elbe initvm --skip-build-bin --skip-build-sources submit --directory=initvm ../vscom-elbe/configs/armhf-vscom-baltos-minimal.xml`

+If you need an image with the sources (OSS compliance etc.), just remove `--skip-build-sources` from the upper command.

 Your SD card image together with build logs can be found under `elbe-build-timestamp`.
 Extract `sdcard.img` from `sdcard.img.gz` and burn